 #14 — Yacon Syrup

 Yacon syrup comes from the yacon plant, native to the Andes.
 It resembles the sweet potato in its whole form.
 The manufacturing process is similar to that of maple syrup.
-It’s extracted from the plant’s leaves, filtered, and evaporated into a sweet syrup.
+It’s extracted from the plant’s roots, filtered, and evaporated into a sweet syrup.